 November 30 - December 3, 2021

-The following side events will be held in conjunction with the APRSAF-27.
-Further information will be provided in due course.
+The following side events were held in conjunction with the APRSAF-27.

 |Cosmic Sandbox workshop | Earth Observation for Disaster management and risk reduction|

 |Organizer||Asia Pacific Oceania Space Association|

 Cosmic Sandbox is a multidisciplinary design thinking workshop aiming to forge a community of problem solvers.
 There will be interactive webinar sessions with the experts as part of the workshop to understand the landscape of earth observation application for disaster management and risk reduction from technology, law & policy, business, environment/climate science and community resilience building perspectives.